A robust spring dye plant

 Natural dyeing with Gorse flowers is beautiful in every way, except for the high possibility of getting stabbed by the sharp thorny branches!
 So be careful if you decide to go and forage for this glorious source of natural dye.

 This time of year the mountains of Dublin are laden with this intoxicating shrub.
 If you can get up close, its scent carries the promise of summer on its notes.
-This prolific plant is easy to spot with its thorny branches, vibrant yellow flowers that blossom in Spring & a perfume that fills the air with its sweet-smelling coconut aroma & carries promises of warmer days ahead.
+This prolific plant is easy to spot with its thorny branches, vibrant yellow flowers that blossom in Spring.
+Its perfume fills the air with a sweet-smelling coconut aroma & carries promises of warmer days ahead.

 Blossoming from March to August, flowers bloom on different species throughout the year.
 The flowers provide a healthy supply of pollen for bees & the prickly bushes provide a safe habitat for wildlife.

 A heritage plant

 In Celtic tradition, gorse was associated with the Celtic god of light, love & fertility and was one of the sacred woods burned on the Beltane bonfires.
 As it catches fire easily & burns well, it was a preferred choice of fuel for many early bakers in Ireland.
 Due to its high oil content gorse was used as tinder & fuel.
 The ashes, high in alkali content, were mixed with animal fat to make soap or used to improve the soil.